sosy-lab/cpachecker/doc/Configuration.md

 options that should be used for only one instance of a CPA can be prefixed with "alias.".
 Their values override the options without this prefix.

+For example, to set the solver logfile in the PredicateCPA, you can use "PredicateCPA.solver.logfile=predicate.%03d.smt2", even if the real option is "solver.logfile" and there is no such option in the PredicateCPA.
+The configuration framework will automatically remove the prefix alias and apply the renamed option for all classes that are build with the instance of ConfigurationOptions given as parameter to PredicateCPA.

 If the package name starts with `org.sosy_lab.cpachecker.`, this prefix can be omitted.